elastic/connectors/docs/UPGRADING.md

 Always. 👏 Snapshot. 👏 First 👏.

 ### Always read release notes
-The `connectors-python` repository is part of Elastic Enterprise Search's connectors framework.
+The `connectors` repository is part of Elastic Enterprise Search's connectors framework.
 You can find the [release notes for Enterprise Search here](https://www.elastic.co/guide/en/enterprise-search/current/changelog.html).
 You can find the list of [known issues for connectors here](https://www.elastic.co/guide/en/enterprise-search/current/connectors-known-issues.html).